Emily-Waters/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 that allows visitors to browse products, add them to their cart and checkout.
+A visitor can sign up and login and add items to their cart and checkout.

 ## Additional Steps for Apple M1 Machines